rudyn2/cc5114/src/genetic_programming/README.md

 ast_gen = AstIndividualGenerator(allowed_functions=allowed_functions, allowed_terminals=allowed_terminals)
 ````

-Definition of the eval() method in the FindNumberFitness implementation:
+Fragment of the definition of the eval() method in the FindNumberFitness implementation:

 ````
 try: